-Indian companies must comply with the EU Data Protection Directive (GDPR)
+Indian companies must comply with the EU Data Privacy Directive (GDPR)

 India is not on the approved list of countries where personal data can be transferred to a third country.
 (However, countries like Argentina and Venezuela are on the positive list!)

 - How can Indian companies be compliant and protect and safeguard customer's personal identifiable information?

 - How can Indian IT companies ensure agility, accessibility and flexibility as part of the data strategy?

 - How can Indian companies control the data through better policies and parameters, to be compliant with the GDPR?

 The EU GDPR law will apply to any organisation around the globe that handles the data of European companies or citizens, regardless of industry.
 By 25th May 2018, Indian businesses will have to follow the GDPR, or face the consequences of non-compliance.

 Every company dealing with the EU citizens has to comply with the new EU GDPR by May 2018.
 The General Data Protection Regulation will require Indian companies that are doing business in the EU or associated with the data of an EU national to comply.
 India is not on the approved list of countries for data transfer and portability which requires additional certifications.